Summary

 Compression is usually required after liposuction to maintain the reduction.

-It is important to talk to your doctor if you have lipoedema to discuss the most effective treatment plan for your situation.
-Your doctor may also suggest groups that can provide you with support and information about how to deal with lipoedema.
+It is important to talk to your GP if you have lipoedema to discuss the most effective treatment plan for your situation.
+Your doctor may also suggest other health professionals and associated groups that can provide you with support and information about how to deal with lipoedema.

 Where to get help